Savannah Memorial Park

 Savannah Memorial Park Cemetery also known as El Monte Memorial Park and the Savannah Pioneer Cemetery is the oldest American non-sectarian cemetery in Southern California.
-The park is located in Rosemead, California, part of the park is in the neighboring city of El Monte.
+The park is located in Rosemead, California, and part of the park is in the neighboring city of El Monte.
 The park has been in continuous operation since its founding in 1850.
 Some of the burials may date back into the 1840s before Savannah Memorial Park became a Memorial Park.
 Savannah Memorial Park was designated a California Historical Landmark (No. 1046) on March 6, 2012.